Kitchen maid (domestic worker)

 A kitchen maid or kitchen girl is a young housemaid, or other junior female domestic worker.

 Description

 In the hierarchy of a great house, the kitchen maid ranked below a cook and above a scullery maid.
-An experienced kitchen maid is an assistant cook; the position may be compared to that of a chef de partie in a professional kitchen.
+An experienced kitchen maid is an assistant cook; the position may be compared to that of a chef de partie in a professional restaurant kitchen.

 An early meaning of "slut" was "kitchen maid or drudge" (c.
 1450), a meaning retained as late as the 18th century.

 In the 19th century a colloquial version was "kitching-maid".